 - Inhibitory neurotransmitters decrease the chances of the target cell taking action.
 In some cases, these neurotransmitters have a relaxation-like effect.

 - Modulatory neurotransmitters can send messages to many neurons at the same time.
 They also communicate with other neurotransmitters.

-Some neurotransmitters can carry out various functions, depending on the type of receptor that they are connecting to.
+Some neurotransmitters can carry out several functions depending on the type of receptor they connect to.